RobertClay/MIST/utility/templates/literature_note.md

 # Key Points

-What are they key takeaways from this literature
+> What are they key takeaways from this literature

 # Motivation

-Why was this literature written what problem is it addressing?
+> Why was this literature written what problem is it addressing?

 # Methods

-What methods were used?
+> What methods were used?
 How do they address any issues?

 # Results

-What was the outcome of the research?
+> What was the outcome of the research?
 Was it successful?

 # Glossary
 Any new words should be defined here or reference from the main glossary in /Utility/glossary.
+If there isnt a file in the main glossary you can still tag it here and create it later.
 1.

 # References